-WOODLAND INDEPENDENT SCHOOL DISTRICT NO. 90, OSAGE COUNTY SCHEDULE OF AUDIT RESULTS, FINDINGS AND QUESTIONED COSTS JUNE 30, 2023
+CALERA INDEPENDENT SCHOOL DISTRICT NO. 48, BRYAN COUNTY SCHEDULE OF AUDIT RESULTS, FINDINGS AND QUESTIONED COSTS JUNE 30, 2024

-Section 1 - Summary of Auditor's Results:
+Section 1 - Summary of Auditor's Results

-- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
-The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over financial reporting. - 3.
-The audit disclosed no instances of noncompliance which are material to the financial statements. - 4.
+- 1. An adverse opinion was issued on the combined financial statements in conformity with generally accepted accounting principles, and a qualified opinion was issued for the omission of the general fixed asset account group on the combined financial statements in conformity with a regulatory basis of accounting prescribed by the Oklahoma State Department of Education. - 2.
+The audit reported one significant deficiency in the internal controls over financial reporting, item 2024-1, which was considered to be a material weakness. - 3.
+The audit disclosed one instance of noncompliance, item 2024-1, which is material to the financial statements. - 4.
 The audit did not identify any material weaknesses and did not report any significant deficiencies not considered to be material weaknesses in the internal controls over major programs. - 5.
 An unmodified report was issued on the compliance for major programs in conformity with the regulatory basis of accounting. - 6.
-The audit disclosed no audit findings which are required to be reported under the Uniform Guidance, 2 CFR 200.51(a). - 7.
-Programs determined to be major were the COVID-19 Education Stabilization Fund ARP/ESSER Act Programs (84.425D, 84.425U), which were not clustered in determination. - 8.
+The audit disclosed no audit findings which are required to be reported under the Uniform Guidance, 2 CFR 200.516(a). - Programs determined to be major are the Child Nutrition Programs (10.553, 10.555, 10.559), which were clustered in determination, and the COVID-19 Education Stabilization Fund ESSER III Program (84.425U), which was not clustered in determination. - 8.
 The dollar threshold used to determine between Type A and Type B programs was \$750,000. - 9.
-The auditee was determined not to be a low-risk auditee. - Section 2 Findings relating to the financial statements required to be reported in accordance with GAGAS:
+The District was determined not to be a low-risk auditee.

+Section 2 - Findings Relating to the Financial Statements Required to be Reported in Accordance with GAGAS: